neor164/SelfiIrisSegmentation/project_summary.md

 # Iris segmentation
 ## Abstract
-This project aims to accurately segment the iris and pupils in an image.
+This project aims to segment the iris and pupils in an image accurately.

 ## Limitations and assumptions
  There are a few limitations that limit my ability to gain optimal results.